-The secret for success is mastering a process.
+The secret to success is mastering a process.
 If your project or software development is in the right flow, you will be able to complete the project on time and successfully.
 Somehow, it is one of the challenging tasks for project management to choose the right software development process.
 If you are also facing the same problem, then you are in the right place.
 Today, we are going to discuss the software development model.

 Generally, two types of software development lifecycle models are used by the project managers: Agile and Waterfall.
 Both are the best approaches.
 Here, we are discussing the Waterfall model.

 “WATERFALL MODEL IS A PROCESS FOR SOFTWARE DEVELOPMENT OR LINEAR LIFE CYCLE MODEL WHICH FOLLOWS THE STRATEGY OF WATERFALLS; IT MEANS YOU NEED TO COMPLETE THE FIRST TASK FIRST BEFORE STARTING WITH THE NEXT ONE.”

 The waterfall model is a software development procedure in which all the steps in a linear sequential way.
 The next step will be started after finishing the previous one.

 Why waterfall model is best?

 One of the best features of the waterfall model is that it allows software changes even during the development process.
 So, it is arranged linearly.

 Is the waterfall a model or methodology?

 In actual, the Waterfall model is a project management methodology that includes five to seven steps in a linear order, where a new phase will start only if the previous one finished.
 The waterfall model works on the mechanism of a waterfall.